What NFL games are airing today on Thanksgiving? Teams, starting times, more

 - You can get groceries delivered to your home quickly without paying Instacart-like markups.

-- Early access to Walmart's Black Friday deals reduces holiday shopping stress.
+- Early access to Walmart's Cyber Monday deals reduces holiday shopping stress.

 - You can make returns from home -- Walmart will pick them up for you.
 (Restrictions apply; must be present for pickup.)